theatre-js/theatre-docs/docs/getting-started/try-it-out/README.md

 </code-block>
 </code-group>

-You can also <a href="https://cdn.jsdelivr.net/npm/@theatre/browser-bundles@0.4.7/dist/core-and-studio.js" download-non-same-origin>⤓download the prebundled JavaScript file</a> instead of using a CDN and load it using one of the two methods above.
+You can also <a href="https://cdn.jsdelivr.net/npm/@theatre/browser-bundles@0.4.7/dist/core-and-studio.js" download-non-same-origin>download the prebundled JavaScript file<span class="icon outbound">⤓</span></a> instead of using a CDN and load it using one of the two methods above.

-_Advanced: if you do not need the Theatre.js UI you can <a href="https://cdn.jsdelivr.net/npm/@theatre/browser-bundles@0.4.7/dist/core-only.min.js" download-non-same-origin>⤓download the minified core JavaScript file</a>._
+_Advanced: if you do not need the Theatre.js UI you can <a href="https://cdn.jsdelivr.net/npm/@theatre/browser-bundles@0.4.7/dist/core-only.min.js" download-non-same-origin>download the minified core JavaScript file<span class="icon outbound">⤓</span></a>._

 <!--
   A note on ESModule CDNs like skypack: I (Elliot) tried getting them to work but